-The transition to a hybrid workforce has increased the need for technology integration
+The transition to a hybrid workforce shows home positions have changed technology

 It’s clear whether a portion of your staff never return to the office or if many of them continue to work from home part-time, your business needs to incorporate more digital and other advanced communication tools, if it hasn’t already.
 There are challenges for both managers and employees when even a small percentage of your employees work from home.
 To be successful, you must embrace a more connected approach that includes better, faster connectivity solutions, increased digital network security and integrated technology software and services.
 At the same time, advanced technology can help you to encourage your remote workers to create boundaries, thus improving your staff’s idea of what work and the company culture looks like.